strong-code/sfbaybeat.github.io/_posts/2014-04-05-microsoft-open-sources-csharp-compiler-oracle-start-charging-developers-per-use-java-compiler.md

-Followers of open source leader and man who cannot find his beard razor Richard Stallman were not entirely satisfied with the news, citing vague concerns of the lack of freedoms and still opting to call Microsoft "Micro$oft".
+Followers of open source leader and man who cannot find his beard razor Richard Stallman were not entirely satisfied with the news, citing vague concerns of the lack of freedoms and still opting to call Microsoft "Micro$oft."

-Microsoft's move did not go unnoticed by competitor Oracle, with their CEO Larry Ellison comparing the open source movement to communism and a "cancer" that "attaches itself ... to everything it touches".
+Microsoft's move did not go unnoticed by competitor Oracle, with their CEO Larry Ellison comparing the open source movement to communism and a "cancer" that "attaches itself ... to everything it touches."
 In response, Oracle has announced that it now be solely distributing the Java 8 compiler on a set of 3.5-inch floppies, accompanied with a hard-copy instruction manual and holographic license key sticker.